 - Avoid microwaved foods as these are void of nutrients.

 - Educate yourself about GMO and avoid GMO foods.
 Watch the video Genetic Roulette which can be viewed for free on YouTube or Netflix.

-- Omega-3 fish oils are a very important factor for lowering cholesterol and protecting against inflammation, thus they are the mainstay of heart healthy supplements.
-They are as effective in lowering trigyceride levels as any of the prescriptions and they help convert the size of your cholesterol particles to the large, buoyant form which are healthier.
+- Omega-3 fish oils are a very important factor for lowering cholesterol and protecting against inflammation, thus they are the mainstay of heart-healthy supplements.
+They are as effective in lowering triglyceride levels as any of the prescriptions and they help convert the size of your cholesterol particles to the large, buoyant form which are healthier.